 We are required by SEC rules adopted under the Dodd-Frank Act to disclose the ratio of our median employee's annual total compensation to the annual total compensation of our principal executive officer.
-The new disclosure provides a measure of the equitability of pay within our company.
+This disclosure provides a measure of the equitability of pay within our company.
 We believe our compensation philosophy and process yield an equitable result for all of our employees.
-For 2017, the annual total compensation for Dr. Emil Kakkis, our Chief Executive Officer and President, was \$6,684,899, and for our median employee was \$297,348, resulting in a pay ratio of 22:1.
+For 2018, the annual total compensation for Dr. Emil Kakkis, our Chief Executive Officer and President, was \$4,845,627, and for our median employee was \$288,026, resulting in a pay ratio of 17:1.

-In accordance with Item 402(u) of Regulation S-K, we identified the median employee by (i) aggregating for each applicable employee (A) base salary for 2017 on the calculation date, (B) the target bonus for 2017, and (C) the accounting value of any equity awards granted during 2017, and (ii) ranking this annual compensation measure for our employees from lowest to highest.
-This calculation encompasses individuals, excluding our CEO, employed by us on October 1, 2017, whether employed on a full-time, part-time, or seasonal basis.
-For any permanent employees who were only employed for part of the 2017 fiscal year, we annualized their compensation to present a more accurate representation of their comparative annual compensation.
-Employees located in jurisdictions outside of the United States, or non-U.S. employees, were excluded from the calculation in accordance with the regulation's de minimis exemption for non-U.S. employees totaling up to five percent of our total employees.
-On October 1, 2017, we had 437 employees, 15 of which were non-U.S. employees that were excluded from the calculation and 422 of which were U.S. employees.
-The number of non-U.S. employees excluded from the calculation by jurisdiction is as follows: Switzerland - 10; France - 1; Germany - 1; Italy - 1; Spain - 1; and Sweden - 1.
+In accordance with Item 402(u) of Regulation S-K, we identified the median employee by (i) aggregating for each applicable employee (A) base salary for 2018 on the calculation date, (B) the target bonus for 2018, and (C) the accounting value of any equity awards granted during 2018, and (ii) ranking this annual compensation measure for our employees from lowest to highest.
+This calculation encompasses individuals, excluding our CEO, employed by us on October 1, 2018, whether employed on a full-time, part-time, or seasonal basis.
+For any permanent employees who were only employed for part of the 2018 fiscal year, we annualized their compensation to present a more accurate representation of their comparative annual compensation.
+On October 1, 2018, we had 593 employees.